plenoptic-org/plenoptic/docs/developers/contributing.md

 All of our documentation is written as markdown files, with the extension `md`.
 We use the [myst parser](https://myst-parser.readthedocs.io/), along with [myst-nb](https://myst-nb.readthedocs.io).
 Both process markdown files, but `myst-nb` allows us to write [text-based notebooks](https://myst-nb.readthedocs.io/en/latest/authoring/text-notebooks.html), with python code that gets executed when the documentation is built.

-The text-based notebooks are tutorials and show how to use the various functions and classes contained in the package, and they all should be located in the `docs/tutorials/` directory.
+The text-based notebooks are tutorials and show how to use the various functions and classes contained in the package.
 If you add or change a substantial amount of code, please add a tutorial showing how to use it.

 In all markdown files, you should try to use sphinx's cross-reference syntax to refer to code objects in API documentation whenever one is mentioned.
 For example, you should refer to the {class}`~plenoptic.synthesize.metamer.Metamer` class as